Research Programs

 Why it matters

-High-consequence environments rarely have clean labels, so early warning depends on drift, outliers, detector agreement, and interpretable anomaly evidence.
+Operational environments rarely have clean labels, so early warning depends on drift, outliers, detector agreement, and interpretable anomaly evidence.
+This thread came from watching teams collect more signals without getting any closer to a confident decision.

 Current lab connection